 Dillon calls out Gary for nearly cheating on Yuki with Amber after finding out that Gary and Yuki are dating.
 (After being cheated on himself, Dillon doesn't want Gary to do that to Yuki.)
 He also calls out Amber for trying to seduce Gary.
 (The implications get a little complicated there, though.
 Amber protests that Yuki isn't a good girlfriend to Gary, but Dillon dismisses her, saying that of course Gary wouldn't be dating Yuki if they didn't love each other.
 Gary then stuns both of them by admitting that he doesn't know, since no one has ever asked him that before.)

 Will They or Won't They?: Gary and pretty much anyone, especially Zii, DiDi, Sonya, and Yuki.
 Sometimes, this is answered eventually, and sometimes it isn't.
-At one point, the trope manifested in the relationship between DiDi and Sandra, too.
+At some points, the trope manifested in the relationships between DiDi and Sandra and DiDi and Matt, too.

 Yuki's eyes become spirals when she goes into "TENTACLLLLES!" mode.

-Hearts or stars appear in various characters' eyes at times.
-Note that, in this comic, hearts can indicate raw lust rather than love, as here.
+Hearts or stars appear in various characters' eyes at various times.
+Note that, in this comic, hearts sometimes indicate raw lust rather than love, as here.